 Note that between 1996 and 1999 there were several changes to the GOR list.

-The 2011 'Region' name and code listing includes the new nine character codes (operative from 1 January 2011).
+From 2011 the region names and codes listing has included the 9 character codes (operative from 1 January 2011).

 For more information, please see the Code History Database.

 |E12000001||A North East||A North East||A North East||1 North|